nprapps/interactive-template/readme.rst

 (We want to clone into the "newsapp" folder so that we can run ``grunt-init newsapp`` and not ``grunt-init newsapp-template``.)

+If it works, you should be able to ``ls ~/.grunt-init/newsapp`` and get back a list of files.
 That's it!
 Now let's start a sample project to see how it all works.

 Getting Started
 ---------------